mkoppanen/baseimage/README.md

-Simple image based on alpine:latest using runit
+Simple image based on alpine:latest using runit.